 - Start again, but this time, pick up two bags at each toss, then three bags, then four bags.

 - Finally, toss five beanbags into the air and catch as many as you can on the back of the same hand.
 Flip the bags that you caught into the air again and catch as many as you can in the palm of the same hand.

-In Japanese elementary schools, children learn the basics of calligraphy from a class called ‘Shuji’ (penmanship).
-It is considered a high art as this form of writing helps to cultivate concentration, endurance, and expression of beauty.
+In Japanese elementary schools, children learn the basics of calligraphy in a class called ‘Shuji’ (penmanship).
+It is considered a high art form that helps cultivate concentration, endurance, and the expression of beauty.

 Cooking with kids is the best way to introduce a culture to them.
 Make it fun by letting them choose their favorite dishes.
 We have compiled a list of easy recipes that you can cook with your kids.

 Japanese Language Resources